-- (a) Representation by a Former City Officer.
-A person who was a member of a city body shall not represent for compensation any person, group or entity for a period of two (2) years after the termination of his or her official duties: - (1) before that board or body; - (2) before city staff having responsibility for making recommendations to, or taking any action on behalf of, that board or body, unless the board or body is only advisory in nature or - (3) before the City Council which has appellate jurisdiction over the board or body of which the former city officer or employee was a member, if any issue relates to his or her former duties.
+- (a) Representation by a former city officer.
+A person who was a member of a city body shall not represent for compensation any person, group or entity for a period of two years after the termination of his or her official duties: - Before that board or body; - (2) Before city staff having responsibility for making recommendations to, or taking any action on behalf of, that board or body, unless the board or body is only advisory in nature; or - (3) Before the city council which has appellate jurisdiction over the board or body of which the former city officer or employee was a member, if any issue relates to his or her former duties. - (b) Representation before the city.
+A former city officer or employee shall not represent for compensation any person, group, or entity, other than himself, or his or her spouse or minor children, before the city for a period of two years after termination of his or her official duties.
+This subsection does not apply to a person who was classified as a city officer only because he or she was an appointed member of a board or other city body.
+For purposes of this subsection, the term "compensation" means money or any other thing of value that is received, or is to be received, in return for or in connection with such representation. - (1) In connection with the representation of private interests before the city, a former city officer or employee shall not state or imply that he or she is able to influence city action on any basis other than the merits.